TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Resources/Public/Index.rst

 =============

-Public assets used in extensions (files that should be delivered by the web server) must be located in the :file:`Resources/Public` folder of the extension.
+Public assets used in extensions (files that should be delivered by the web server) **must** be located in the :file:`Resources/Public` folder of the extension.

+..  versionchanged:: 12.0
+    Having public assets in any but the folder Resources/Public is not possible anymore.

 .. note::
    This folder should only be used for static assets.

    If you need to create assets during runtime, they should be stored in :file:`typo3temp/`.

-.. deprecated:: 11.5
-   Having public assets in any but the folder Resources/Public has been deprecated with version 11.5.

 Prevent access to non public files
 ==================================